-We will update this page as government guidance on COVID-19 changes, to ensure you protect your own safety and that of others.
-The latest government advice for England, Scotland, Wales and Northern Ireland ccan be found here: https://www.instituteforgovernment.org.uk/explainers/coronavirus-lockdown-rules-four-nations-uk – please ensure that you are up to date with advice for your local area before doing a litter pick.
+This page is updated as government guidance on COVID-19 changes, to ensure you protect your own safety and that of others.
+The latest government advice for England, Scotland, Wales and Northern Ireland can be found here: https://www.instituteforgovernment.org.uk/explainers/coronavirus-lockdown-rules-four-nations-uk – please ensure that you are up to date with advice for your local area before doing a litter pick.

 Guidance on litter picking safely*:

 We’ve put together some guidance to support you in making your litter picks as safe as possible.
 Please only consider resuming litter picking if you are happy to do so – there is no obligation or expectation from Planet Patrol for you to do this.
 The below is guidance for you to consider:

 - Wash your hands (before and after litter picking) and carry hand sanitiser if you have some.
 Don’t touch your face until you’ve washed or sanitised your hands.
 Guidance on how to wash your hands here.

 - Wear reusable protective gloves, such as gardening gloves, and do not share gloves with other people (wash and sanitise gloves after use if reusable).
 We recommend that you don’t touch or pick up litter with your bare hands.
 If you choose to do this, please carry hand sanitiser and wash hands well.

 - Use your own reusable bag or bucket to collect litter in (wash and sanitise after use)

 - To help keep you safe by following government advice, if you collect littered face coverings or PPE, handle these with care.
 Dispose of them in general waste, not in a recycling bin.
 Only collect such waste if you feel comfortable doing so.

 - We recommend that you do not pick up: